 Michael joined Wood & Grieve Engineers in January 2002 as a Graduate Civil Engineer and in 2005 was elevated to status of Project Engineer.
-In 2008 Michael became an Associate of the company and shareholder of the firm.
+In 2008 Michael became an Associate of the firm.
 In 2012 Michael became a Principal of the firm.

 Michael’s responsibilities at Wood & Grieve Engineers include engineering design and documentation, client liaison, feasibility studies, obtaining authority approvals and superintendence of civil engineering projects.

 Michael has specific and extensive experience in detailed planning and design of regional wastewater pump stations and water distribution mains.